 | Prescriptive | What should we do? | Which credits need intervention, and how should management prioritize response? |

-If your team wants a broader view of how modern tools support these layers, this overview of AI-driven business intelligence is a useful companion resource.
-For a CEF-specific lens, the more practical question is how those concepts apply to lending, reporting, and stewardship, which is where analytics for banking institutions becomes relevant.
+For a CEF-specific lens, the more practical question is how these concepts apply to lending, reporting, and stewardship — which is where analytics for banking institutions becomes relevant.

 Critical Analytics Use Cases for Church Extension Funds

-The primary value of analytics appears when it helps a CEF make better decisions in ordinary work.
-Not abstract strategy.
-Daily work.
+The real value of analytics shows up when it helps a CEF make better decisions in ordinary work — not abstract strategy, daily work.

-Modern finance teams increasingly operate on current information instead of waiting for stale reports.
-RSM notes that financial institutions can create daily, real-time views of activity, reflecting the shift from periodic reporting to operational control in near-real-time through real-time dashboards in financial institutions.
+Modern finance teams increasingly run on current information instead of waiting for stale reports.
+RSM notes that financial institutions can build daily, real-time views of activity, reflecting the shift from periodic reporting to near-real-time operational control, through real-time dashboards in financial institutions.
 For a CEF, that shift changes how leaders monitor risk, liquidity, and compliance.

 Loan portfolio risk management

-- Payment behavior: Changes in timing, partial payments, or unusual reversals
+- Payment behavior: changes in timing, partial payments, unusual reversals.

-- Exception tracking: Renewals, covenant issues, insurance gaps, or documentation follow-up
+- Exception tracking: renewals, covenant issues, insurance gaps, documentation follow-up.

 That doesn't replace underwriting judgment.
 It sharpens it.